 Michael Noker‘s testimonial that YouTube helps bloggers: Having videos is a great way to provide more engaging content on your blog, so if you have solid writing, great photos and graphics, AND great videos, you’re a lot more likely to keep visitors entertained and engaged.
 It’s also a good community for finding other people who share your interests.
 It is harder to get noticed on YouTube than other platforms (like Instagram), but it is possible, especially if you’re good with SEO since YouTube is the world’s second-largest search engine.

 MySnippetsof Inspiration blog also claims that YouTube is helpful for bloggers.

 Reasons YouTube is Valuable for Bloggers

 YouTube will help you in several ways.

-- It helps advertise your blog, so you can get visitors to your blog.
+- It helps to advertise your blog so you can get visitors to your blog.
 Even blogging guru Ryan Biddulph claims that “videos convert like crazy.”

 Blogger and marketer Mark Newsome explained videos will direct your readers both visibly and audibly to your blog.

 He also has happy readers make him testimonials on YouTube.
 According to Mark, videos give you more exposure.
 He stated, “I currently have 427 mini sales reps, (aka) YouTube videos working for me 365 days a year, even on major holidays and weekends!”

 - Making videos is a quick way to promote your blog.
 You can make your videos as short as you want and still bring attention to your blog.